mitre/inspec_tools/README.md

 ### inspec2ckl Usage Information

 The InSpec to Checklist Parser scans and extracts the results defined in the Inspec JSON results and converts them into a Checklist XML file (.ckl or CKL).
-Checklist XML files are commonly used with the STIG Viewer application.
+Checklist XML files are commonly used with the STIG Viewer application but can also be uploaded to eMASS.

 #### Inclusion of STIG and host information within the Checklist output.

 Inspec is unable to produce certain data that is required for conversion into a fully populated checklist. `inspec_tools` provides a `-m` metadata option to supplement.

-Metadata can be created with the `generate_ckl_metadata` command.
+Host metadata can be created with the `generate_ckl_metadata` command.
+Fill out the following: `hostname`, `ip`, `mac`, `fqdn`.

+#### Inclusion of Benchmark information within the Checklist output.

+When uploading to eMASS certain metdata is required to be present within the CKL to align the contents of the CKL with existing systems. `inspec_tools` provides a `-m` metadata option to supplement.

+Benchmark information can be created with the `genereate_ckl_metdata` command.
+Fill out the following: `benchmark.title`, `benchmark.version`, `benchmark.plaintext`.

 ## pdf2inspec